 Nothing beats the taste of your own home-grown sugar snap peas harvested fresh from the vine.
 And growing sugar snap peas is both easy and rewarding.
 So why not start a crop of your own sugar snap peas today?
 And you too can be experiencing delicious sweet sugar snap peas!

-Trellis Net – make your own trellis and using netting to help the plant climb.
+- Trellis Net – make your own trellis and use netting to help the plant climb.

 Would you like to grow more edible plants in your garden at home?
-Click here for more cool-weather vegetable crops:
+Click here: